rxkt/Marionette-Project/README.md

 ####D3-SVG visual on product reviews, user reviews.

 ###Timeline
+4/29 : Created Basic Login, tried firebase to store information 4/30 : Libraries, moved to flask and created more html pages 5/3 : Attempted to use Socket to tie js and python
+5/5 : Continued to debug Socket, tried to make variables clearer 5/8 : Socket successfully works, added session, started design/css of html pages.
+5/11 : Moved to MongoDB? maybe.
+Framework practically complete.

+5/15 - 5/17 : Finish css/design of pages.
+Make everything look good.
+5/17 : Begin adding the extra features behind the design, such as buying/selling , stats of the user , location (seller/buyer wants to meet) , items user has bid on / is selling , etc.
+5/22 : Finish an auction system?
+Use d3 to make graphs from statistics.
+5/24 : Probably add a feature to upload a picture of the product.
+Anything extra , maybe a chat system in spare time.

 Beginning of May: Get a website/login working, setup Firebase<br>
 2nd week of May: Start on buying/selling structure <br>
 3: Work in progress <br>